zukunft/zukunft.com/docs/llm/pending.md

 check the open api definition and the openapi check script and suggest updates in the definition and the script

+### value list

+create a 'most relevant' value list that, if the values have a time value (e.g. year or quarter), shows the newest values first

+if the year contains more than on value show all values with the same time word as a group and show the phrase left and the numbers on the right

+if the list contains a phrase more that x times create a group of the values related to this phrase and use the aggregated impact for the sorting

+show below the other values sorted by impact descending

 ### frontend requests